John Stuart Hay

-John Stuart Hay (27 September 1875 – 26 April 1949) was an English historian and author, best known for producing the first full-length biography of the Roman emperor Elagabalus, The Amazing Emperor Heliogabalus.
+John Stuart Hay (27 September 1875 – 26 April 1949) was an English historian and author.
+He was best known for producing the first full-length biography of the Roman emperor Elagabalus, The Amazing Emperor Heliogabalus.
 Hay later produced the Hay Plan to counter the Irish Conscription Crisis of 1918.
 After the war, he moved to Athens, Greece, and worked as an antiquities dealer until his death.

 Early life

 John Stuart Hay was born on 27 September 1875 in Shuttleworth, Lancashire.
 He grew up in a middle-class background and lived in Seaforth, Lancashire, before moving to Croydon in 1891.
 His education started at Whitgift Grammar School, now known as Whitgift School, in Croydon.
 Leaving it at the age of eighteen, he subsequently joined St John's College to read modern history.

 Hay's middle-class upbringing can be evidenced by his inclusion in the 1896 Oxford University calendar in which he is listed as a “commoner”, the term used to describe students who lacked a scholarship or exhibition and thus could pay the tuition on their own.
 Hay attended St John's from 1895 to 1899 and was active in the college debating society.
 He graduated in 1899 with a 3rd class degree.